 Earlier I mentioned about creating a system image as part of your data recovery plan.
 What I like about creating a system image is that it can restore the contents of your drive.

 If Windows no longer functions or you experience a hard drive crash, then you can use a system image to bring back not only your data but also all your programs and settings.

-Now you must decide how often to manually back up your personal data.
+Now you must decide how often to back up your data manually.
 Whether it is daily or weekly, it’s a decision best left to you.
-I would at the very least create a system image weekly.
+I would, at the very least, create a system image weekly.

 If you would like to automate this process, then consider using Windows Backup and Restore program.

-If you found this tutorial helpful, please share it or hit Like so others can benefit from it.
+If you found this tutorial helpful, let others know about it.